Trump's policies are slowing the nation's growth, say economists — and consumers

 “Coming into this year, things look pretty good,” said Peter Morici, professor emeritus at the University of Maryland’s Robert H. Smith School of Business.
 “There isn’t anything endemic in the economy that would point to a recession.”

-But Morici expressed concern that the “constant drumbeat” of negative predictions about slowing growth and recession fears could manifest into real economic harm.
+But Morici expressed concern that the “constant drumbeat” of negative predictions about slowing growth and recession fears could lead to real economic harm.

 “That’s driving down expectations in a manner that’s inconsistent with the economic forecast,” he said.
 “You can talk yourself into a recession.”